-In 1979, Virginia made sweeping changes in local governmental boundary change and transition issues, including a moratorium on city annexations that remains in place.
-In recognition of the lost revenue growth for cities, the General Assembly approved some changes in state funding commitments for selective programs and created a program of state assistance to local police departments (HB 599).
-Almost 70 percent of Virginians now live in communities served by police departments.
-The state has increasingly deemphasized its statutory commitment to the "HB 599" program but has never compromised on the annexation moratorium.
-VML calls on the state to honor its commitment to public safety by funding the program in amounts intended in the enabling legislation.
+- In 1979, Virginia made sweeping changes in local governmental boundary change and transition issues, - including a moratorium on city annexations that remains in place.
+In recognition of the lost revenue growth - for cities, the General Assembly approved some changes in state funding commitments for selective - programs and created a program of state assistance to local police departments (HB 599).
+Almost 70 percent - of Virginians now live in communities served by police departments.

+The state has increasingly de-emphasized its statutory commitment to the "HB 599" program but has never compromised on the annexation moratorium.
+VML calls on the state to honor its commitment to public safety by funding the program in amounts intended in the enabling legislation and restoring the "funding 120 floor."

 The state must be a reliable funding partner in accordance with the Virginia Constitution and state statutes.
-The Standards of Quality should recognize the resources, including positions, required for a high-quality public education system.
-The SOQ should reflect prevailing practices across the state, and the actual costs to educate Virginia's children.
-This includes the cost to educate at-risk students, students in jeopardy of failing the state's Standards of Learning tests, students with special needs, and school construction/renovation/maintenance.
-The state should fully recognize and fund the costs of rebenchmarking of the various educational programs, including the Standards of Quality, incentive, categorical, and school facilities programs as well as support services.
+The Standards of Quality should recognize the resources, including positions and capital needs, required for a high-quality public education system.
+The SOO should reflect prevailing practices across the state, and the actual costs to educate Virginia's children.
+This includes the cost to educate at-risk students, students in jeopardy of failing the state's Standards of Learning tests, students with special needs, and school construction, renovation, and maintenance.

+The state should fully recognize and fund the costs of re-benchmarking of the various educational programs, including the Standards of Quality, incentive, categorical, and school facilities programs as well as support services.
 Changing the process of re-benchmarking to artificially lower recognized costs like inflation does not change what it actually costs to provide education.
 Instead, it simply transfers additional costs to local governments and the real estate tax base.